ImperialCollegeLondon/ISN_Lab/README.md

 # Development Process
 Write MATLAB functions '*function*.m' that are as robust and universal as possible.

 Make sure the descriptions are accurate and clear enough to allow anybody to use the function.

 Once the '.m' function has been written we can save it in the 'DevFunctions' folder, this allows edits to be made if necessary.

 If you are happy with the function, you can obsfuscate it in MATLAB by running pcode('*function*').

-The resulting obsfucated function '*function*.p' can be uploaded into the 'FinalFunction' folder
+The resulting obsfucated function '*function*.p' can be uploaded into the 'Functions' folder.